janzkyle23/pizza-app/README.md

 This is a single-page app written using React + TypeScript + Material-UI for the frontend and Express + Mongoose for the backend

+You may check the app at: https://kyle-pizza-app.netlify.app/

+The backend API (enabled CORS for all origins) can be accessed here: https://pizza-app-server.herokuapp.com/api/orders

 # Setting up

 ## Requirements